FihlaTV/showroom-html-theme/README.md

 * Look at the code comments marked with <!-- --> to find where to add the code

 Optional:
-* Add your YouTube-Live ID for livestreaming in the youtube section
+* Add your YouTube-Live ID for livestreaming in the YouTube section
 * Add your Ustream URL in the section for ustream
 * Change Contact information
 * If you dont need Ustream or YouTube delete or uncomment this both sections and do not forget to do the same in the navigation.